Saint Teresa of Calcutta

 Saint Peter Claver

-Saint Peter Claver dedicated his life to aiding slaves in Cartagena, baptizing 300,000, and became a beacon of hope and morality in challenging times.
+Saint Peter Claver dedicated his life to aiding slaves in Cartagena, baptizing 300,000.

 Saint Nicholas of Tolentino